 We asked students in grades 3-12 to let us know what they have been doing to help create positive change in their local community.
 Submissions came in the form of videos, short presentations, and artwork.
 They were judged by a team of scientists, film makers, and media specialists, including Misty MacDuffie, Lauren Eckert, and Alex Harris (all affiliated with Raincoast), along with Nic Teichrob and Fernando Lessa of Take A Stand: Youth for Conservation.

 We received six multi-participant entries, collectively engaging seventy-six students within Grades 3 to 12.
 The judges were wowed by all the entries, and were pleased to present an award to each entry this year.

-The Grand Prize Winner of this year’s Student Innovation Contest was awarded to director Arian Tomar and producer Viggo Hortensen of Pearson College UWC.
+The Grand Prize Winner of this year’s Student Innovation Contest was awarded to director Arian Tomar and producer Viggo Henelius of Pearson College UWC.
 Arian and his producer Viggo won for their incredible film “Canaries of the Coast”.

 The film focuses on Pedder Bay, a place that looks pristine at first glance, but appears differently when you look under its surface.